 His research has included work on novel neuroendocrine tumor markers and tumor progression in angiosarcoma.
 He has numerous medical scientific publications, including original articles, reviews, and book chapters.
 He is a member of the digital pathology and social media subcommittees for the American Society of Dermatopathology and is an AdHoc reviewer for the Journal of Cutaneous Pathology.

 Dr. Rush practices as a Dermatopathologist and surgical pathologist with special focus in cutaneous, gastrointestinal and head & neck pathology, and is an active member of the dermatopathology education for the Virginia Tech Carilion Dermatology Residency.
+Currently, he serves as the Technical Director for the histology laboratory.
 Dr. Rush lives in Roanoke, VA with his wife and daughter and his hobbies include hiking, snowboarding, and martial arts.

 Zhang AJ, Rush PS, Tsao H,